openjdk/jcstress/README.md

  * **JMMSample** target to explain the basics of Java Memory Model;
  * **ConcurrencySample** show the interesting concurrent behaviors of standard library.

 See the test comments for run instructions.
-Most test are runnable with just:
+Most tests can be run like this:

+     $ mvn clean verify -pl jcstress-samples -am
      $ java -jar jcstress-samples/target/jcstress.jar -t <test-name>

 ### Running The Existing Tests